MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Parameters.md

 The parameter name and value can be separated by a space or a colon character.
 Some parameters do not require or accept a parameter value.
 Other parameters require a value, but do not require the parameter name in the command.
-Named parameters passed to a command that does not expect them become positional parameters (strings) followed by their given values, if any.
+Named parameters passed to a command that does not declare them as parameters become positional parameters (strings) followed by their given values, if any.
 If a parameter name is abbreviated, like `-I`, PowerShell picks the parameter that begins with this prefix, like `-InputObject`.
 This only works if there is a single parameter starting with the specified prefix.
 Using this feature